Tagcod3r/Mindfull-connect/README.md

 - **AI Chatbot (Gemini API):**
   - Integrated Gemini API to simulate an empathetic chatbot.
   - Asks users questions to understand their mental state.
-  - Suggests helpful resources like YouTube videos, articles, and wellness tips based on responses.
 - **Community Q&A Forum:**
   - Users can post their thoughts or concerns anonymously.
   - Others can reply with advice or shared experiences, building a support-driven environment.